Instructor: Dr. Manil Suri

 Homework for sections completed in any given week (M-W) will be due the next Wednesday.
 On Mondays, the first part of the class will be devoted to discussing problems similar to the ones assigned.
 ALL HW will be counted – lowest grades will NOT be dropped.
 Only selected problems from the HW will be graded for credit.
 LATE HW CANNOT BE ACCEPTED WITHOUT MEDICAL (or other similar) VALIDATION.
 The first HW is due on Wed, Sep 11.

 - QUIZZES will be given every Wednesday, on the same material that the HW turned in the PREVIOUS WEDNESDAY was based on.
 They will test whether or not you have absorbed the techniques and results from the HW and the class lectures.
 The lowest two scores will be dropped.
 The first quiz will be on the material for HW 1, on Wed, Sep 18.

 - TESTS will be given twice in the semester.
 The dates will be announced at least 2 weeks in advance.

 - MAKE-UPS for TESTS will only be allowed under special circumstances with written documentation and prior approval if possible.
-If you miss a test, contact me immediately (i.e. on that day) via e-mail (or phone).
+If you miss a test, contact me immediately (i.e. on that day) via e-mail.
 MAKE-UPS for QUIZZES will not be ordinarily given, since the lowest two scores are dropped.
 (If your final grade at the end of the course turns out to hinge on a missed quiz, then suitable accommodation will be made, PROVIDED you have a good reason for your absence.)